surma/surma.dev/content/things/ditherpunk.md

 </figure>

 The upside of this approach is that we can talk about a “threshold maps”.
 These maps can make it easier to reason about why a resulting image looks the way it does by visualizing the threshold map itself.
 Threshold maps can also be precomputed and reused, which makes the dithering process parallelizable per pixel and as a result can be run as a shader on the GPU.
 This is what Obra Dinn does!
+There are a couple of different ways to generate these threshold maps, but all of them introduce some kind of order to the noise that is added to the image, hence the name “ordered dithering”.

 The threshold map for our random noise is also called “white noise”.
 The name comes from a term in signal processing where every frequency has the same intensity, just like in white light.

 <figure>
   <img loading="lazy" src="./whitenoise.png" class="pixelated">
   <figcaption>The threshold map for O.G. dithering is, by definition, white noise.</figcaption>
 </figure>

-## Ordered dithering
+### Bayer Dithering

-Ordered dithering, also sometimes called “Bayer dithering”, uses a Bayer matrix as the threshold map.
+“Bayer dithering” uses a Bayer matrix as the threshold map.
 They are named after Bruce Bayer, inventor of the [Bayer filter], which is in use to this day in digital cameras to give brightness sensors the ability to take color images by cleverly arranging colored filters in front of the individual pixel sensors.
 That same pattern is used in the Bayer dithering threshold map and might look familiar to some of you.

 Bayer matrices come in various sizes (which I ended up calling “levels”).
 Bayer Level 0 is $2 \times 2$ matrix.
 Bayer Level 1 is a $4
 \times 4$ matrix.
 Bayer Level $n$ is a $2^{n+1} \times 2^{n+1}$ matrix.
 A level $n$ can be recursively generated from level $n-1$ (although Wikipedia also lists an [per-cell algorithm][Bayer wikipedia]) and if your image happens to be bigger than your threshold map, you can tile the threshold map.